Erin Carmody

 Erin Carmody (born August 4, 1988) is a Canadian curler, originally from Prince Edward Island but residing in Halifax, Nova Scotia, as of 2019.
-She currently plays second on Team Andrea Kelly.
+As of 2026, she plays second on Team Andrea Kelly.
 A native of the city of Summerside, Carmody was a biology student at the University of Prince Edward Island when she broke onto the curling scene by winning three consecutive provincial junior championships, twice with an undefeated record.
 She entered the national scene in 2010 after forming a rink with longtime teammate Geri-Lynn Ramsay and veteran curlers Kathy O'Rourke and Tricia Affleck that captured the 2010 provincial championships at the senior level.
 At the 2010 Scotties Tournament of Hearts, the squad made it all the way to the final but lost in the last match to three-time tournament champion Jennifer Jones.
 After the event, Carmody was presented with the Sandra Schmirler Most Valuable Player Award.

 Personal life

 Carmody was born on August 4, 1988, in Charlottetown, Prince Edward Island and she has a younger brother, Anson, who also curls competitively.
 In 2006, she entered the University of Prince Edward Island to study biology and, in 2009, won the school's Robert Haines Memorial Science Award of Merit.
-She is also athletically active outside of curling and was the fastest woman a five kilometre charity race in her hometown for the Prince County Hospital, finishing fourth overall among the sixty-one competitors.
+She is also athletically active outside of curling and was the fastest woman in a five kilometre charity race in her hometown for the Prince County Hospital, finishing fourth overall among the sixty-one competitors.

-In the fall of 2011 Carmody began further studies at the University of Calgary.
+In the fall of 2011 Carmody furthered her studies at the University of Calgary.
 In 2019, Carmody was a student at Mount Saint Vincent University.
 As of 2021, she works as a research assistant with GI Research IWK Health and a clinical dietitian with IWK Health.